Susan Sarandon: Gaza war

 In November 2023, Sarandon spoke out against the Israeli government's actions during the Gaza war.
 At a pro-Palestinian rally in Union Square on November 17, Sarandon said: "There are a lot of people afraid of being Jewish at this time, and are getting a taste of what it feels like to be a Muslim in this country, so often subjected to violence."
 Four days later, she was dropped as a client by United Talent Agency.
 On December 1, Sarandon issued an apology for the phrasing of her comment, saying that "it implies that until recently Jews have been strangers to persecution, when the opposite is true".
 On March 12, 2025, Sarandon attended the detention hearing of Palestinian activist and US permanent resident Mahmoud Khalil, who was detained by ICE, and stated her support for the free speech rights of Khalil and all US residents.

 Following the Israeli thwarting of several attempts to break its blockade of the Gaza Strip, Sarandon joined the steering committee for the Global Sumud Flotilla, which was the largest civilian-led aid flotilla to Gaza.
 It started sailing in August 2025 and was intercepted by Israel on October 2.

+On September 24, 2026, Sarandon was detained by police in New York City while protesting Israeli prime minister Benjamin Netanyahu’s speech at the United Nations.